 Guarana supplementation is popular among athletes and students for its ability to increase the threshold for mental and physical exhaustion.

 - Altitude sickness

 - Cardiovascular disease

 - General tonic for heart and kidneys

 - CNS Stimulant

-Guarana contains a high amount of caffeine, and is therefore used in a similar way to coffee.
-It is a CNS stimulant useful for impriving energy, increasing mental work capacity, and can be used in the treatment of altitude sickness.
+Guarana contains a high amount of caffeine and is therefore used in a similar way to coffee.
+It is a CNS stimulant useful for improving energy, increasing mental work capacity, and can be used in the treatment of altitude sickness.